uamughal/uamughal.github.io/_pages/publications.md

 Cyber-Physical Dataset for UAVs Under Normal Operations and Cyber-attacks [[Download on IEEE DataPort]](https://ieee-dataport.org/documents/cyber-physical-dataset-uavs-under-normal-operations-and-cyber-attacks)

-- The dataet is collected from the actual drone system.
+The dataset is collected from the actual drone system.
 It contains cyber (communication) and physical (behavioral) features.
 There are four attacks has been considered, namely,
   - Stealthy False Data Injection attack
   - Evil Twin attack
   - Replay attack